cloudfoundry/bosh-azure-cpi-release/docs/advanced/configure-cf-external-databases-using-azure-mysql-postgres-service/README.md

     Known issue: In `<external-cc-database-username>`, `@` has to be encoded to `%40` so that the job `cloud_controller_ng` can connect to Azure database.
 After the [issue](https://github.com/cloudfoundry/capi-release/issues/79) is resolved, `<user@server-name>` can be used.

     If the Cloud Foundry deployment succeeds, then the external databases are connected to Cloud Foundry and working.
 You can run your Cloud Foundry smoke test now.

+# Miscellaneous
+- If you have a CF deployment using internal MySQL database, and want to change to Azure Database for MySQL, you can refer to [migration guidance for MySQL](./migrate-mysql-databases)